 5) Develop your campaign messaging for your influencer

-You should also determine whether the influencer will be creating content for your campaign or whether you will be providing the content for them to post.
+Determine whether the influencer will be creating content for your campaign or whether you will be providing the content for them to post.

 6) Finalize campaign expectations with the influencer